 If I'm a minor, can I come alone?

 Yes.
 We can still provide medical and support services to minors, regardless of your circumstances.

 Yes.
 An ultrasound is important because it provides valuable information about your pregnancy.
 It answers three questions: Is the pregnancy viable (is there a detectable heartbeat)?
 How far along is the pregnancy?
 Where is the pregnancy located?
 If you are considering an abortion, you need to know the answers to all three questions to determine what type of abortion you can have.

 The first drug administered is highly regulated by the FDA due to the risk involved.
 Previously, because of the risk, a woman was required to have a doctor’s oversight.
 In order to obtain the drug, she needed to visit a hospital, clinic, or medical office.
-In July of 2020, due to COVID-19, a federal judge has suspended that rule.
-Healthcare providers nationwide will be able to mail or deliver the abortion pill to patients for the remainder of the COVID-19 public health emergency.
+In July of 2020, due to COVID-19, a federal judge suspended that rule.
+Healthcare providers nationwide are now able to mail or deliver the abortion pill to patients for the remainder of the COVID-19 public health emergency.
 However, they must comply with the respective state rules on abortion.